uc-cdis/fence/docs/user.yaml_guide.md

   # policies automatically given to authenticated users (in addition to their other policies)
   all_users_policies: []

+  # each group can contain multiple policies and multiple users
   groups:
   - name: program1_readers
     policies: